giorgigutsaevi/Makers-Learning-Portfolio/Week2.md

 #### Friday - November 26

-GOAL: Understand mocking and test-double principle in TDD and finish the Oystercard challenge. \
+GOAL: Better understand what mocking and test-double principles are in TDD and finish the Oystercard challenge! \
 PLAN: Read external resources on mocking and test doubles and why they are used.